masasam/emacs-counsel-tramp/README.md

 				      (projectile-mode 1)
 				      (editorconfig-mode 1)))

-Turn off extensions not used by when counsel-tramp with hook.
+Setting hook that turn off extensions not used by when you use counsel-tramp.

-Turn on extensions not used by after counsel-tramp with hook.
+Setting hook that turn on extensions used by after counsel-tramp.

 ## Misc setting